AdamRopelewski/xtts-train-pl/README.md

 ```

 Note:
-`--model_path` may point to a model directory (Coqui will resolve its checkpoint/config) or a direct `model.pth` file if you prefer.
+`--model_path` may point needs to point to the  model directory not the direct `model.pth` file.

 Speaker options: